isadoraoliv/Supermercado/README.md

-# Supermercado
+# Supermarket

-Programa de supermercado
+Supermarket Program for a college exercise.